 If this sounds like you, why not consider creating self-checkpoints throughout your day where you meet with yourself (without distractions) and see how you’re doing – in the same way you might do with a friend?
 To start with, your checkpoints could be for a few minutes first thing in the morning, at lunchtime, and in the evening.

 You could even keep a mood journal – noting down the first thoughts and feelings that come to you during check-ins, and what may be triggering them.
 If you decide to do this, try to notice any patterns that appear.
-For example, if you wake up in a good mood and are often feeling miserable by the evening, perhaps there are reoccurring triggers you need to work on addressing.
+For example, if you wake up in a good mood but are often feeling miserable by the evening, perhaps there are reoccurring triggers you could work on addressing.

 5. Aim to be active every day – but start small

-Interestingly, this can often be because we don’t put enough importance on exercise in the first place, yet commit to doing too much, making it unsustainable.
-For example, committing to going for a run three times a week when you’re new to running can seem like a good idea, but may feel like an uphill battle (both in terms of planning and fitness) – and end up leaving you sore and overwhelmed.
+This can often be because we commit to doing too much exercise, making it unsustainable.
+For example, committing to going for a run three times a week when you’re new to running can seem like a good idea, but may soon feel like an uphill battle (both in terms of planning and fitness) – and end up leaving you sore and overwhelmed.

 Therefore, if you want to start being more active, it can help to start small.
-The first step might be to become more protective of your time and to learn to treat exercise the same way you would honour a commitment to a work deadline or a coffee date with a friend.
+The first step might be to become more protective of your time and to learn to treat exercise the same way you would a commitment at work or a coffee date with a friend.
 That way, it’ll be much more difficult to nudge it out of your schedule on days you’re feeling busy.

 Rather than putting together an intense fitness schedule, it can also be useful to explore creative ways to work exercise into your existing routine to make it more sustainable.
 This might include walking or cycling to work or the supermarket rather than driving, getting off the bus a stop or two early, taking the stairs instead of the lift, or doing more gardening.